WICG/raw-clipboard-access/explainer.md

 *   Allow copy/paste between web and native apps.
     *   These types will not be sanitized by the browser.
-    *   They must be placed on the operating system clipboard, to allow for communication between web and native apps.
+    *   They must be placed on the operating system clipboard (not pickled), to allow for communication between web and native apps.
 *   Provide more fine-grained control over the clipboard, by allowing the web to:
     *   Skip decoding on write.
     *   Skip encoding on read.